The Ultimate guide to solo hiking & camping the Tour du Mont Blanc

 Having heard that there is no camping at Col de la Forclaz, the traditional end of stage 8, I detoured about 20min to Le Peuty, where a simple campsite sits below the mountains.
-There are excellent directions in Kev’s book, but basically you just walk downhill along a winding road until you come to a small, level clearing.
+There are excellent directions in the guidebook, but basically you just walk downhill along a winding road until you come to a small, level clearing.
 The facilities are really minimal, but the site has a great view and was pleasantly inexpensive.

 Price of camping: 4sfr